oblac/jodd-site/doc/madvoc/4+results.md

 * `/ok.jspf`
 * `/ok.jsp`

-Dispatcher finds the first matching JSP.
-If no pages is found, error 404 is returned.
+Dispatcher finds the first matching JSP(F).
+If no page is found, error 404 is returned.

 Dispatcher caches results, so scanning for each result value is done